sw33tLie/uff/README.md

 - Legit user agent instead of ffuf's default `Fuzz Faster U Fool` one.
 - New flag: `-no-content-length` to send a body in a request even without a `Content-Length` header.
+- Removed all sanity checks on the HTTP method.
+You can even put space characters and newlines in it!

 ## Version